Build and Edit a Model Interactively

 PreloadFcncallback loads the variables into the MATLAB workspace.

 To learn about callbacks, see Callbacks for Customized Model Behavior.
 To define a callback for loading variables programmatically, see Programmatically Load Variables When Opening a Model.

-If you open an MDL file that uses a particular character set encoding in a MATLAB session that uses different encoding, a warning is produced.
+If you open an MDL file created in a release prior to R2021b in a MATLAB session that uses different encoding, you receive a warning.
 For example,

-suppose that you create an MDL file in a MATLAB session configured for
+suppose you create an MDL file in a MATLAB session configured for

 Shift_JIS and open it in a session

 windows-1252.
 The warning message displays the encoding of